-This scale appeared in its original form in ‘The World of Fine Wine’ Magazine (Issue 18, 2007), which was then modified by Steve Webber (De Bortoli) and hence by me (I’m actually the most generous of the lot).
+This scale appeared in its original form in ‘The World of Fine Wine’ Magazine (Issue 18, 2007), which was then modified by Steve Webber (De Bortoli), and I’ve then adapted it to my scoring bands.

 So the first score is out of 20, then converted to a score out of 100, with an equivalent wine show medal.
 I judge according to benchmarks for style, and value doesn’t affect the scores (but it does affect whether I’d buy it).

 Help keep Australian Wine and Drinks Review free